JoeDumoulin/CSCP327/Assignment1.md

 2. [Mac](http://macdown.uranusjr.com/)
 3. [Linux](http://remarkableapp.net/)

-Markdown files are just text files so you can also use the information on [this page](http://daringfireball.net/projects/markdown/syntax).
-You can test your markdown using one of the afrementions editors or using an online syntax checker like [this one](http://daringfireball.net/projects/markdown/dingus).
+Markdown files are just text files so you can also use the information on [this page](http://daringfireball.net/projects/markdown/syntax) and your favorite text editor or IDE.
+You can test your markdown using one of the aforementioned editors or using an online syntax checker like [this one](http://daringfireball.net/projects/markdown/dingus).

 The assignment should be submitted using the `submit` program.